kevinyswong/kevinyswong.github.io/index.md

 I'm not speaking of religion in the way Alan Watts did when he used a marketing ploy to slip God under the cover of mesmerizing rhetoric.
-The God he spoke of was not the omnipotent deity of the Judeo-Christian tradition but a God embedded in the personal and everyday, everywhere and needing no more worship than a spiritual awareness.
+The God he spoke of was not the omnipotent deity of the Judeo-Christian tradition but a god embedded in the personal and everyday, everywhere and needing no more worship than a spiritual awareness.
 What a great cheat!
 How he committed the intellectual laziness of conflating one God with another by using the same terminology!
 And